NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/Impossible.md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-a-weapon

 This rune makes a weapon capable of impossible offense and defense.
-The etched weapon is immune to [[Spells/Dispel Magic|Dispel Magic]] and similar effects that could counteract its magic.
+The etched weapon is immune to [[Dispel Magic|Dispel Magic]] and similar effects that could counteract its magic.
 If it's a ranged weapon or thrown weapon, its range increment is doubled.

 **Activate** `pf2:2` command, envision (teleportation)